Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Data-driven predictor

 Note that here, the braking is implemented with a closed-loop velocity controller targeting $\omega_f = 0$ rad/s and the ABS is implemented by setting front motor currents to zero when $s_x>0.03$.
 In both instances, the rear wheels are free and braking is done only with the front wheels.

-To select the optimal maneuver, independent predictor functions first compute the minimum distance $d$ for each maneuver option $i$.
-Linear regressions based on augmented input spaces are used to make this prediction:
+To select the optimal maneuver, first independent predictor functions compute the minimum distance $d$ for each maneuver option $i$.
+Linear regressions based on augmented input spaces are chosen for their simplicity and effectiveness.

-where $\gamma$ and $\lambda$ are the regression coefficients.
 Two discrete functions are used, in the case of a hard surface ($z=0$) or in the case of deformable ground ($z>0$).
 The augmented input terms were selected by testing multiple options and keeping the one with the most influence on the predicted output.
+The predictor equations used are:

-Then, the optimal maneuver $i^*$, that is predicted to minimize this distance, is selected and executed by the vehicle:
+where $\gamma$ and $\lambda$ are the regression coefficients.
+Here, the regression is conducted using least squares on the 330 data points collected from the tests presented at section \ref{subsec:exp_seq}.
+Finally, the optimal maneuver $i^*$, that is predicted to maximize this distance, is selected and executed by the vehicle: